 RAT 1111 - Clinical Practicum I

 Orientation to clinical facility and radiology department, introduction to competency performance of radiographic procedures, image analysis, radiation protection, patient care and team work.
 Seven practicum hours per week.

 Radiographic anatomy, equipment manipulation, positioning and image analysis of the thorax, abdomen and appendicular skeleton.
 Four classroom, three lab hours per week.

 RAT 1131 - Patient Care in Radiologic Technology

 Safety and assessment techniques related to care of the patient in an imaging department, including pharmacological applications, legal and professional aspects, elements of ethical behavior and practical dilemmas, and current infection control practices.
 Two classroom, three lab hours per week.

 Continuation of clinical competency development to include spine, skull, contrast media procedures, mobile and surgical radiography, trauma radiography, exposure factors, radiation protection and image analysis/evaluations.
 Fourteen practicum hours per week.

 RAT 1222 - Radiographic Procedures II

-Radiographic anatomy, positioning and image analysis of the spine, skull, gastrointestinal and genitourinary systems, as well as general pharmacological principles as they pertain to radiology.
-Alternative positioning for trauma and mobile radiography as well as pediatric and geriatric procedures will be covered.
+Radiographic anatomy, positioning and image analysis of the spine, skull, gastrointestinal and genitourinary systems, contrast media and pharmacological principles pertaining to radiology.
+Pediatric, surgical and trauma procedures will also be covered.
 Four classroom, three lab hours per week.